 Setting Up Your Listing

 Imitation is the finest form of flattery–save yourself valuable time and avoid the pitfalls of omission by scouring similar listing to nail the verbiage you want to use.
 Look over the “house rules” other hosts use and be sure to set up your listing with care.

 While I’ve never had a problem guest, I have very clear rules laid out for what is expected of a guest and what they can expect from me.
 You also can join a Facebook group for Airbnb hosts to have them proof your listing or ask questions as they arise.
 Overall, fellow hosts are very friendly and helpful!

 Think through what you’d want to know as a guest.
 What’s available in the room?
 Where is parking available?
 How will guests check in and what can they expect during their stay?
 If you have children or pets, list that as well.

 Since you will be having strangers in your home, you want them to be sure about your place when they book to ensure you can meet their expectations and both parties are satisfied with the transaction.
 Explicit transparency is absolutely key to having a good experience for everyone!

 Getting Good Reviews

-Once we had the heating go out during a guest’s stay and we STILL received five star reviews.
+Once we had the heating go out during a guest’s stay and we STILL received five-star reviews.
 Take good care of your guests, and they’ll take notice.
-More good reviews means more bookings and that means you can take your house hacking to the next level!
+More good reviews mean more bookings and that means you can take your house hacking to the next level!

 Have you ever stayed in an Airbnb?
 What was your experience like?